HypeCheck

 What the Science Says

-Bamboo stem powder is a fine powder ground from the woody stems of bamboo plants.
-It is one of the richest natural plant sources of silica (silicon dioxide), a mineral sometimes associated with connective tissue, hair, skin, and nail structure.
-Traditionally used in Ayurvedic medicine, it has been marketed as a natural silica supplement, but there are no published clinical trials specifically on bamboo stem powder to confirm any of these benefits in humans.
+Bamboo stem powder is a fine powder made from the dried stems of bamboo plants.
+It is one of the richest natural plant sources of silica (silicon dioxide), a mineral associated with connective tissue health.
+Traditionally used in Ayurvedic and Asian medicine, it has been promoted for supporting hair strength, nail growth, skin elasticity, and joint comfort — though no clinical trials were found to confirm these effects in humans.

 What It Doesn't Do

-No clinical proof it grows thicker hair or stronger nails.
-No evidence it improves skin elasticity in humans.
+No clinical proof it grows hair faster.
+No evidence it reverses skin aging.
 Not a proven joint supplement.
 The silica content sounds impressive, but absorption from plant sources is poorly understood.
-Don't expect detox effects — that claim has no scientific backing.
+Don't expect dramatic results — the marketing far outpaces the science.

 Absorption & Bioavailability